 Bill Campbell embodied the adage of leaving things better than you found them.
-The steel mill town of Homestead, Pennsylvania, Columbia, and Silicon Valley have little in common, but they were all beloved by Campbell, and they all reaped the benefits of his love.
+Columbia, Silicon Valley, and the steel mill town of Homestead, Pennsylvania have little in common, but they were all beloved by Campbell, and they all reaped the benefits of his love.

 When Campbell left Columbia as head coach in 1979, he didn’t leave the coaching game; instead, he traded cornerbacks for CEOs.
 As the “Trillion-Dollar Coach”—a title coined by a best-selling book written about him and published in April—Campbell advised titans of the tech world on leadership and management techniques.
 Leaders of Amazon, Apple, eBay, Facebook, Google, Intuit, Twitter, and Yahoo all received indispensable wisdom from “Coach,” much of which revolved around basic qualities like integrity and respect.